 The other mortal misstep is that Schrader makes the movie so serious that you’ll find yourself laughing at spots.
 This is not great material to begin with, nor compelling characters, but it could have, emphasis on “could,” worked had the production embraced its silly sense of luridness.
 There’s a reason we’re more forgiving of late-night thrillers with copious amounts of vice.
 They accept their identity.
 I think Schrader may have read Ellis’ lackluster script and envisioned another Looking for Mr. Goodbar (I’m not confusing it with Schrader’s own American Gigolo).
 This is not a morality tale but Schrader seems to think otherwise.
 I don’t sense any cohesive commentary about young people and their sexual mores or the predominance of technology and its negative impact on human connection.
 Christian and Tara text at the dinner table.
 He films “movies” on his phone of their sexual trysts with strangers culled from Craigstlist.
 There’s a big difference just including these items and actually having something to say.
 Schrader opens and closes the film with montages of rundown movie theaters, many shuttered up and long out of business.
 What am I supposed to decipher from this exactly?
 Tara asks Gina, who works in the movies, when was the last time she went and saw a movie, a film that honestly made her feel something.
 Gina is stumped, but that’s all you get for that thematic reference.
 Is Schrader taking out his ire on the state of Hollywood filmmaking and the studio system?
 Regardless, you won’t feel anything form The Canyons either.

-So what truly is the draw here?
-Why would someone want to watch this movie?
+So why would someone want to watch this movie?
 The only factor I can surmise, beyond morbid curiosity, is the presence of Lohan.
 I doubt this movie would seem as compelling absent the troubled actress.
 Would people be clamoring to see this movie if it starred, say, Hilary Duff instead?
-She’s been out of the limelight seemingly as long as Lohan but she’s also had a stable personal life.
 I won’t pretend I’m above this.
 I watched The Canyons out of sheer curiosity, and that inquisitiveness hinged upon Lohan.
-She hasn’t starred in a theatrically released movie since 2007’s I Know Who Killed Me (my #2 worst film of that year), and she’s fresh off the infamous Lifetime movie of Elizabeth Taylor that many websites turned into a derisive drinking game.
-There’s an undeniable rubbernecking quality here not to mention the prurient promise of Lohan taking off her clothes.
-Lohan’s acting on the other hand is less deserving of attention.
+She hasn’t starred in a theatrically released movie since 2007’s I Know Who Killed Me (my #2 worst film of that year), and she’s fresh off the infamous Lifetime movie of Elizabeth Taylor that many websites turned into a drinking game.
+There’s an undeniable rubbernecking quality here.
 There are a few moments where it feels like character and actress have merged, and her crying jags about lost opportunities, dreams gone awry, feel inescapably real for her.
 I think she would have been better served with a less solemn tone and more sudsy and sundry thrills.